Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

 Yellow leaves

-Some of the causes of yellow leaves on Eternal Flame Plant are overwatering, soggy soil, nutrient deficiency, and temperature stress.
+Some of the causes of yellow leaves on Eternal Flame Plant are overwatering, soggy soil, nutrient deficiency or temperature stress.

 How to fix it